Struggling to find time for a side hustle? Time to simplify your life!

 A minimalist wardrobe has a number of things going for it.
 For starters, it takes up less space, you buy less so you can afford better quality, and fewer what-will-I-wear dilemmas.

 You don’t need to throw everything out and start again.
-A minimalist wardrobe can be created easily by narrowing the range of colours and patterns and making sure each item can be worn with multiple other items.
+A minimalist wardrobe can be created easily by narrowing the range of colors and patterns and making sure each item can be worn with multiple other items.

 You can learn more about why a minimalist wardrobe works, here.